Remote

 They are developed specifically around:

-This strategic, technical approach to house extension designs significantly improves planning outcomes and reduces refusal risk, especially when aligned with building regulations drawings and online architectural plans.
+This strategic, technical approach to architectural design for house extension plans significantly improves planning outcomes and reduces refusal risk, especially when aligned with building regulations drawings and online architectural plans, including considerations for permitted development.

 PERMITTED DEVELOPMENT RULES: FULL TECHNICAL DEEP DIVE